taylorchen78/ac_restaurant_list_auth/README.md

 A simple website using Node.js and Express.

-The website shows restaurant list and provides query/add/delete/edit/sort function.
+Restaurant list is a free website store customized restaurant list according to user.

 ## Feature